New Zealand Warriors: ACL - The Warriors’ Achilles Heel' – 2025

 A down year was expected of the Warriors following the departures of Addin Fonua-Blake, and Shaun Johnson, as well as the abrupt retirement of club captain Tohu Harris in the middle of the preaseason.

 Following the retirement of Harris, Mitchell Barnett and new recruit, Kiwis captain, James Fisher-Harris, were named co-captains for the season.

 For the second year running, the NRL began the season in the United States, with the Warriors selected to participate in the opening match of the season at Allegiant Stadium in Las Vegas, Nevada.

-With approximately 10,000 Warriors fans making the trip for the game, the Warriors would go on to lose the match 30 - 8 against the Canberra Raiders.
+With approximately 10,000 Warriors fans making the trip for the game, the Warriors would go on to lose the match 30 – 8 against the Canberra Raiders.

 Following the game in Vegas, the Warriors would go on to win 8 of their next 10 games.
 With the exception of a 28-point loss to the Melbourne Storm and a 14-point victory over the Newcastle Knights, all games were decided by 6 points or less.

 During this stretch, the Warriors finished between 2nd and 4th on the ladder each week.
 With new halfback Luke Metcalf going on to lead the Dally M Player of the Year Leaderboard before voting went behind closed doors in Round 12.

 In Round 13, the Warriors would play the South Sydney Rabbitohs, with co-captain Barnett backing up 4 days after playing in his second State of Origin match, he would go on to tear his ACL while falling awkwardly making a tackle.
 The Warriors would go on to win the game by 6 points.

 In Round 17, the Warriors would play the Brisbane Broncos, where Luke Metcalf would go on to tear his ACL.
 Despite a 14-point loss in the game, the Warriors would finish the round in 4th place, two wins ahead of the Broncos in 5th place.

 Following Metcalf's injury, the team would go on to win just 4 of their remaining 9 games, punctuated by losses to the wooden-spoon favourites, the Titans, and a final-minute loss to the Dolphins, who were down to 12 players.

 As a result of their end-of-season form, the Warriors would slip to 6th place and face the four-time defending premiers, the Penrith Panthers, at home in the first week of the finals.

 Despite low expectations, the Warriors would trail by just 4 points until the 65th minute of the game, after which a pair of errors by Charnze Nicoll-Klokstad would see the Panthers pull away with two late tries, ending the Warriors' season.

-At the end of the season awards, off-season recruit Erin Clark would go on to win the Lock of the Year, having filled the postion of the retired Harris, and Dylan Walker who departed the team in the first month of the season.
+At the end of the season awards, off-season recruit Erin Clark would go on to win the Lock of the Year, having filled the position of the retired Harris, and Dylan Walker who departed the team in the first month of the season.
 Luke Metcalf would finish 8th place in the Player of the Year voting, and just 5 points out of 2nd place, despite missing the final 10 weeks of the season.